 We all dread the side effects of aging, but the one we may dread the most is loose skin.
 Loose skin can make you look much older than you are and can greatly reduce your self-confidence.
 Luckily, there are ways you can avoid loose skin and ensure long-term skin health.
-Bodily functions such as autophagy help reduce the effects of aging.
-There are steps you can take to induce autophagy.
+Cellular processes such as autophagy help reduce the effects of aging.
+There are steps you can take to use autophagy for loose skin.

 How Can I Firm up Loose Skin?